huynhtuan17ti/cpp-optimization/std_optim/opt_007/README.md

 ### What is the difference between `push_back` and `emplace_back`?
 - While performing `push_back`, the object is copied and moved into the container.
-- Same as `push_back`, `emplace_back` is still inserting a object but the variadic arguments will be forwarded into the constructor of appended item.
+- Same as `push_back`, `emplace_back` is still inserting an object but the variadic arguments will be forwarded into the constructor of appended item.

 ### Run with bazel
 ```bash